JUSTIN-BOLAND/IEEE_Google_Script_Merge/README.md

 // Required enabling the Slides API!
 // No need to open or close the presentation! var preso = SlidesApp.openById(copyId);

+## An Aside
+An IEEE section needs to be able to justify how it spends its operating budget.
+Because not all fairs had enough projects that deserved a monetary prize in 2019, Northern VA spent only about $1000 in prize money, postage, and supplies - less than the prize amount approved at AdCom.
+(If some of thes top prize winners and their parents attendn science fair awards, the section will comp their dinners adding somewhat to the total, but this is seen as a banquet expense.)
+Prizes were mailed to 45 winners, so assuming they were unaware of IEEE or our student branches before that's a cost of about $20/student.
+While not all recipients plan to major in STEM or are likey members, it doesn't take too many to join for a few years for IEEE to recoup the investment.

 ## Resources
 Some of the URL's referenced: